Kalzak/evm20/README.md

 The micro dispatcher is designed for maximum gas savings.
 Instead of passing a function signature in the first 4 bytes of calldata, you pass the `jumpdest` location for the desired function.
 This way it can immediately jump to the function and execute rather than spend gas processing a full ERC20 function signature.
 The jumpdests for each function are listed below.

+You can only have one dispatcher, go to the `MAIN` macro and comment out the one that you don't want to use.
+By default the `full_dispather` is used.

 ## Function jumpdests

 | Function     | Standard dispatcher sig | Micro dispatcher sig |